...

 Two months later, I had a pacemaker implanted.

-Even though preoccupied with thoughts whether I am going to make this through, something was telling me St. Peter didn’t want me to visit, yet.
+Even though I was preoccupied with thoughts about whether I would make this through, something told me St. Peter didn’t want me to visit yet.

 The procedure they had to carry out carried a high risk, and we made it through.